-In accordance with Division of Insurance regulations, we require Provider-Carrier Disputes to be submitted in writing.
-Information may be submitted in a brief letter in the Provider Portal, an email or, for claims appeals, on the Colorado Access Provider-Carrier Dispute form located on our website at coaccess.com/providers/forms.
+In accordance with Division of Insurance regulations, we require provider-carrier disputes to be submitted in writing.
+Information may be submitted in a brief letter in the provider portal, an email or, for claims appeals, on the Colorado Access provider-carrier dispute form located on our website at coaccess.com/providers/forms.

-Provider-Carrier Disputes must be submitted within 60 calendar days from the date of the incident on which the Provider-Carrier Dispute is based or the explanation of payment on which the claim in dispute appears.
-Furthermore, Providers may only submit one Provider-Carrier Dispute per each specific administrative, payment, or other dispute at issue.
+Provider-carrier disputes must be submitted within 60 calendar days from the date of the incident on which the provider-carrier dispute is based or the explanation of payment on which the claim in dispute appears.
+Furthermore, providers may only submit one provider-carrier dispute per each specific administrative, payment, or other dispute at issue.

-- The easiest method is to use the Provider Portal.
-Once you have identified the claim, select 'File Claim Appeal.'
-A form will appear, and you attach supporting documentation, or; - Email all necessary information to claimappeals@coaccess.com.
-You can find a claim appeal form at coaccess.com/wp-content/uploads/2023/06/01-06-102-0623E Provider-Carrier-Dispute-Form-Fillable.pdf to make the process easier. or; - Mail a letter or Provider-Carrier Dispute form with all necessary information to:
+- The easiest method is to use the provider portal.
+Once you have identified the claim, select "File Claim Appeal."
+A form will appear, and you attach supporting documentation, or; - Mail a letter or provider-carrier dispute form with all necessary information to: